The purpose of the course is to introduce you to the profession of engineering, including the wide variety of fields of study and potential careers.

 You will also explore what it takes to be successful, both now as a student and in the future as a graduate in the profession of engineering.
 You will learn some of the most important skills for exemplary leadership, professional practice, and life-long learning as an engineer.

 You may have other, personal objectives for this course.
-Develop those objectives and share them with your ELA, so they can help you be successful.
+Develop those objectives and share them with your Engineering Learning Assistant (ELA), so they can help you be successful.

-Engineering 100, with its small sections and the leadership of Engineering Learning Assistants (ELAs), aims to disseminate critical information, advice, and insights.
+Engineering 100, with its small sections and the leadership of upperclassmen mentors (ELAs), aims to disseminate critical information, advice, and insights for you to be successful in your first-year engineering experience and beyond!
 It is meant to provide you with an introduction to the engineering profession, to the skills that are needed to be a successful student and engineer, and to essential resources at the university.
 It is also an opportunity to reflect on your experience of transitioning to college.
-Although listed as a four week course, the course is the entire fall semester with weeks 5-16 consisting of peer advising/mentoring.

 Registration for ENG 100 is done during Summer Freshmen Registration.
 Students must register for the the ENG 100 sections that aligns with their major.